 Decrypt, search, encrypt: The most basic approach to searching through encrypted data is to download the data to the client’s computer, decrypt it locally, and then search for the desired results in the plaintext data.
 For many reasons, this approach is neither practical nor scalable due to the possible significant data size.

-Plus the key management problems – how to handle key distribution properly when the client needs the decryption key and can consequently leak it and the access credentials to encrypted storage.
+Plus the key management problems: how to handle key distribution properly when the client needs the decryption key and can consequently leak it and the access credentials to an encrypted storage.

 Also, the emergence of a plaintext copy of the encrypted data in the “decrypt+search” scenario renders the encryption useless as the attacker can find a way to intercept and steal the plaintext copy.

 Decrypt, run query, send results: Another method lets the application backend (server side) request encrypted data from the database, decrypt it, run a search query on the server side, and send only the results back to the user.

 In this case, security is compromised as all records protected by encryption will be revealed to every service and attacker that has access to the server environment.

 Cryptographic schemes for search on encrypted data #